 That said, according to the kidney disease statistics, many people can be at risk of developing a complicated health condition.
 Keep reading to find out the most critical data about kidney stones, chronic kidney disease (CKD), organ donation, and more.
 We’ve collected the most important stats and facts about kidney disease and answered some of the most frequently asked questions.

-The 10 Most Worrying Kidney Disease Statistics for 2021
+10 Most Worrying Kidney Disease Statistics for 2022

 - In England, chronic kidney disease (CKD) costs £1.5 billion a year, which is more than lung, colon, skin, and breast cancer combined.